Wealthy Wheat Trader Will Trigger Your Scam Allergy

 Quick Summary of Wealthy Wheat Trader

-Pros: Thanks to the swiped intro video, you learn that wheat is a very versatile product.
+The Good: Thanks to the swiped intro video, you learn that wheat is a very versatile product.

-Cons: The scammers pepper you will all kinds of sales hooks, such as a low starting deposit, astronomical odds of winning, and lack of any required effort.
+The Bad: The scammers pepper you will all kinds of sales hooks, such as a low starting deposit, astronomical odds of winning, and lack of any required effort.
 And all for "free!!"

-Our Recommendation: Binary options trading is risky enough without investing your money in this out-and-out scam.
+The Bottom Line: Binary options trading is risky enough without investing your money in this out-and-out scam.
 Stay away.
 Learn how to build a real business online instead with our top recommendation.

 There’s a “new” binary options bot in town, and its name is Wealthy Wheat Trader.
 Oddly enough, this bot reminds me of the “Oiligarch” app and the recently reviewed AppleBot due to its similar focus on a single commodity/stock and its similar sales funnel.
 In fact, I wouldn’t be surprised if these three bots are somehow related.